Crispy Brussels Sprouts with Pomegranate Glaze

 4

-In a separate small bowl, combine the crumbled feta cheese, lemon zest, pomegranate molasses, lemon juice, Aleppo pepper, 2 tablespoons olive oil, and roasted walnuts.
-Mix until well combined to form the dressing.
+In a small bowl, combine the crumbled feta, lemon zest, pomegranate molasses, lemon juice, Aleppo pepper, 2 tablespoons of olive oil, and the roasted walnuts.
+Stir until everything is well mixed and the dressing looks glossy and slightly thickened.

 5

-Once the Brussels sprouts are roasted and tender (about 35 minutes total), remove from the oven and allow them to cool for 5 minutes.
-Transfer the roasted Brussels sprouts to your serving platter.
-Drizzle over the feta cheese molasses dressing and toss gently to combine.
-If desired, sprinkle with fresh pomegranate seeds as a garnish.
-Serve immediately and enjoy!
+Once the Brussels sprouts are roasted and tender (about 35 minutes total), remove them from the oven and let them cool for 5 minutes.
+Transfer to a serving platter and drizzle with the feta and pomegranate molasses dressing.
+Toss gently to coat.
+For a final touch, sprinkle with fresh pomegranate seeds for a burst of color and added texture.
+Serve warm — and enjoy every flavorful bite!

 Recipe Tips & Suggestions